Super Lawyers

 Orthopedic Pressure Sore Under Cast Lawsuit

 White v.
-The Orthopaedic and Sports Medicine Center, PA
+The Orthopedic and Sports Medicine Center, PA

 This is a medical malpractice case filed on by a woman against her orthopedist after pressure sores lead to the loss of a toe and a bone in her foot.
 It is the 18th medical malpractice lawsuit filed in 2017 in Maryland.
 It was filed in Maryland Health Claims Arbitration on January 13, 2017.